 These are non-derivative financial assets with fixed or determinable payments and fixed maturity that the University has the positive intention and ability to hold to maturity.
-The University classifies investment in fixed deposits and Government of Ghana treasury bills as held-to-maturity investments.
+The University classifies investment in fixed deposits as held-to-maturity investments.
 They are initially recognised at fair value plus direct transaction costs and subsequently measured at amortised cost using the effective interest rate method.